top of page

 Upgrading from a fuse box to a modern consumer unit is one of the most valuable improvements you can make to your home.
 It increases safety, reduces fire risk, and ensures your electrical system is ready for modern demands.

 If your home has an old fuse box or you’re experiencing issues such as frequent tripping, flickering lights, or burning smells, contact an electrician to assess whether a replacement is needed.
+Remember, your safety is paramount!

 Recent Posts